Trump moved to military hospital after COVID-19 diagnosis | Politics

 The virus could also complicate Trump's push to install conservative judge Amy Coney Barrett on the Supreme Court.
 At least two people who were at a White House event to announce her nomination, University of Notre Dame President John Jenkins and Republican Senator Mike Lee, said Friday they have tested positive.

-Barrett herself tested positive for the virus earlier this year and has since recovered, according to a person familiar with the matter.
-Trump is the latest world leader to be tested positive for the virus, which can cause a severe respiratory infection.
+Barrett herself tested positive for the virus earlier this year and recovered, according to a person familiar with the matter.
+Trump is the latest world leader to contract the virus, which can cause a severe respiratory infection.

 British Prime Minister Boris Johnson was rushed into intensive care after falling gravely ill in March.
 Brazilian President Jair Bolsonaro called the virus a "little flu" after being infected in July.
 Both men recovered.